junnie082/happy-buddies/README.md

 Each student should go for training for 3 times each semester.

-## Date Structure
+## Data

-Informatin of the members (current memebers in Seoul Tech Scuba Team) are saved in the program.
+Information of the members (current memebers in Seoul Tech Scuba Team) are saved in the program.
 Names and the number of semesters they've been trained.

 ## Software

 ### Link